Download This Bill in Microsoft Word format

 SECTION 2.
 Section 63-11-710 of the S.C.
 Code is amended to read:

-(B) A member of a local board who is guilty of malfeasance, misfeasance, incompetency, absenteeism, conflicts of interest, misconduct, persistent neglect of duty in office, or incapacity must be subject to removal by the Director upon any of the foregoing causes being made to appear to the satisfaction of the Director.
-Before removing any such member, the Director shall inform him in writing of the specific grounds for removal brought against him and give him an opportunity on reasonable notice to be heard.
-The state board may recommend to the Director that a member of a local board be removed pursuant to this section.
+(B) A member of a local board who is guilty of malfeasance, misfeasance, incompetency, absenteeism, conflicts of interest, misconduct, persistent neglect of duty in office, or incapacity must be subject to removal by the director upon any of the foregoing causes being made to appear to the satisfaction of the director.
+Before removing any such member, the director shall inform him and the local legislative delegation in writing of the specific grounds for removal brought against him and give him an opportunity on reasonable notice to be heard.
+The consent of the majority of the local legislative delegation is needed to remove a member of a local board.
+The state board may recommend to the director that a member of a local board be removed pursuant to this section.

 SECTION 3.
 Section 63-11-740 of the S.C.
 Code is amended to read:

 Section 63-11-740.
-Local boards shall conduct meetings in the judicial circuit which they represent.
-Each board must be provided sufficient staff The Department shall provide administrative and technical assistance to each board to perform its functions as set forth in this article with funds provided in the annual state general appropriations act.
-Members of the local boards and former members substituting for an absent member may not receive compensation for their services but must be allowed mileage, per diem, and subsistence as provided by law for state boards, committees, and commissions for attendance at board meetings.
-If needed to ensure a quorum at a board meeting, a current or former member of a local board may serve as a substitute on a board other than his own board, whether or not the substitute member is a resident of the judicial circuit of that board.
+The department shall provide administrative and technical assistance to each board to perform its functions as set forth in this article with funds provided in the annual state general appropriations act.
+Members of the local boards may not receive compensation for their services but must be allowed mileage, per diem, and subsistence as provided by law for state boards, committees, and commissions for attendance at board meetings.
+If needed to ensure a quorum at a board meeting, a current member of a local board may serve as a substitute on a board other than his own board.

 SECTION 4.
 Section 63-11-760 of the S.C.
 Code is amended to read:

 Section 63-11-760.
-After participating in a the training program provided by the Department of the system for the review of foster care of children foster care review system, a local review board member is not liable for damages for personal injury as a result of an act or omission in the discharge of his duties as a member if he acts in good faith and his conduct does not constitute gross negligence, recklessness, wilfulness, or wantonness.
+After participating in the training program provided by the department of the foster care review system, a local review board member is not liable for damages for personal injury as a result of an act or omission in the discharge of his duties as a member if he acts in good faith and his conduct does not constitute gross negligence, recklessness, wilfulness, or wantonness.

 SECTION 5.
 Section 63-11-770 of the S.C.
 Code is amended to read:

 Section 63-11-770.
-All public and private agencies and facilities which provide for or arrange foster care for children and all public agencies providing services to children in foster care shall cooperate with make records available for review as requested by the Department, the state board of directors, and or local review boards by making available for review records as may be requested.
+All public and private agencies and facilities which provide for or arrange foster care for children and all public agencies providing services to children in foster care shall make records available for review as requested by the department, the state board of directors, or local review boards.

 SECTION 6.
 This act takes effect upon approval by the Governor.